DataLinkX/DataLinkX.github.io/pages/students.md

 ---

 ### Collaborators
 Collaborations are welcome!
 We are glad to work together with researchers from different areas who are also interested in exploring mechanism behind data.
-If you confront with problem in data analysis, please do not hesitate to email me [jianghj@zju.edu.cn](mailto:jianghj@zju.edu.cn).
+If you confront with problem in data analysis, please do not hesitate to email me ([jianghj@zju.edu.cn](mailto:jianghj@zju.edu.cn)).

 ### Students
 We are looking for students who have a strong insterest in interdiscipline research and want to make a impact on scientific community.
 If you have any concern, please feel free to email me [jianghj@zju.edu.cn](mailto:jianghj@zju.edu.cn).